edrandall-dev/terraform-wg-aws/README.md

 # terraform-wg-aws
-Terraform code and wireguard config to create a temporary cloud vpn
+Terraform code and wireguard config to create a temporary cloud vpn in AWS using an EC2 instance.

 > [!WARNING]
 > Do **not** make this repository public.
 It contains keys.